zer0fl4g/Nanomite/readme.md

 + fixed a bug in options which didn´t save the correct settings
 + fixed display of exceptions if no symbols have been found
 + fixed a bug which made register editor not working in x64
-+ fixed a bug which displayed wrong modules for windows
++ fixed a bug which displayed wrong modules in window view
 + fixed a bug which didn´t display exceptions if a breakpoint was set on this offset
 + fixed a bug in disassembler which may caused application crashes due to wrong memory protection
 + improvements on AttachDlg